jarolrod/bitcoin-core-rc-testing/docs/v0.21/testing-0.21rc2.md

 # Testing Guide: Bitcoin Core 0.21 Release Candidate
-This document outlines some of the changes in the upcoming Bitcoin Core 0.21 release and steps on how to test these releases
+This document outlines some of the changes in the upcoming Bitcoin Core 0.21 release and provides steps on how to test these changes.

 ## Introduction